zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

 A *DNS Query* has the following default setting.
 A test case specification can refer to a *DNS Query* with one or several changes to the *Parameters* overriding the default values.
-If a *Parameter* is specified as "fixed" (with a "X" in that column) then the default value cannot be overidden.
+If a *Parameter* is specified as "fixed" (with an "X" in that column) then the default value cannot be overidden.

 |Parameter    |Default value |Fixed |Comment                       |